List the Files in a Folder with the FileSystemObject

 Sub ListFiles()

-'Set a reference to the Windows Script Host Object Module by
+'Set a reference to Microsoft Scripting Runtime by using

 'Declare the variables